-- 2 - 1. declared a major leading to teacher certification. - 2. earned at least 36 semester hours. - 3. maintained at least an overall 2.75 GPA. - 4. passed or exempted the GACE Program Admission Assessment. - 5. successfully completed the Georgia Professional Standards Commission Educator Ethics Assessment.
+- 2 - 1. declared a major leading to teacher certification. - 2. earned at least 36 semester hours. - 3. maintained at least an overall 2.75 GPA. - 4. successfully passed the Georgia Professional Standards Commission Educator Ethics Assessment (Test 360).

 EDUC 2999 "Teacher Education Requirements" is required of all teacher education majors, and the course is a prerequisite to progressing in a teacher education program.